-A hard restart of your iPad is also a well-known way to fix iPad or app glitches.
+A hard restart of your iPad is also a well-known way to fix iPad Safari keeps crashing or other minor glitches.
 If you decide to force restart the device, do not worry that your iPad data will be erased.
 As for how to force restart iPad, visit the following steps

 For iPad with Home button: Press and hold the Power and the Home buttons together until the Apple logo appears.

-Way 5: Repair iPad via iOS Repair Tool
+Way 5: Repair iPad via iOS Repair Tool: TunesKit iOS System Recovery

 In this part, we are going to introduce a more advanced way.
 That is to say, using iOS system recovery software always works.
 If you think the Safari crashing on iPad issue is severe, you need such a tool.
 Both iOS bugs or app crashing errors can be solved by this kind of tool.
 Here, TunesKit iOS System Recovery is a reliable option.